ibm-cloud-docs/vpc/block_storage_is_create.md

 {: #creating-block-storage}
 [comment]: # (linked help topic)

-You can create a {{site.data.keyword.block_storage_is_short}} volume when you create a virtual server instance, or create a standalone volume to later attach to an instance.
+You can create a {{site.data.keyword.block_storage_is_full}} (VPC) volume when you create a virtual server instance, or create a standalone volume to later attach to an instance.
 {:shortdesc}

 Before you get started, make sure you have [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).